Drug and Alcohol Rehab in Essex

 You can choose between rehab and detox, but with the rehab option, you will access therapy sessions to address your mental and physical state.
 Although this treatment option is longer is it also more effective.

-You may undergo a medical exam, psychological assessments, and be asked your history of drug or alcohol use, family history regarding addiction, how you plan to pay for treatment, and then a plan will be crafted to suit you.
+You may undergo a medical exam, and psychological assessments, and be asked about your history of drug or alcohol use, family history regarding addiction, how you plan to pay for treatment, and then a plan will be crafted to suit you.